 Professor Givens was invited by the Food Safety and Standards Authority of India to give two presentations on the nutrition and health characteristics of millets.
 He said: “Food security is a major global concern, right now.
 We must ensure that sustainable production equals sustainable nutrition.
 This is true across the world but in areas that are most affected by a warmer, drier climate, the challenge is especially great and demands some big changes.

 “Having enough calories is only part of the picture.
 Those calories need to come from foods that also provide a good range of essential macro and micronutrients.

-“Given all of these parameters, we really have to look to millets.
+“Given these parameters, we really look to millets.
 They grow well in semi-arid conditions and are nutritionally better than the traditional Indian staples of rice, wheat and maize.
 We might even see millets on western dinner tables as, unlike rice, millets will grow well in the UK climate, reducing imports and lowering food miles.”